ethanbradley/nihpc-documentation/docs/Applications on Kelvin2.md

     python3 -m pip install reportseff
     reportseff -u $USER
     ```
-    Note: On internet blogs/forums, users will often find the recommendation `pip install <package name>` to install a particular tool.
-In this case, for the same install in Kelvin2, it is recommended to precede the command with "python3 -m" because by default pip will refer to the Python 2.7 version, which is always available from command line in Kelvin2.
-That is, always use `python3 -m pip install <package name>` to install the package.

-    In the previous example, reportseff is a very usefull tool to monitor the efficient utilization of cluster resources (time, RAM, CPU/GPU) that may be critical for your work.
+    Reportseff is a very usefull tool to monitor the efficient utilization of cluster resources (time, RAM, CPU/GPU) that may be critical for your work.
 It should be used in addition to `sacct` command, because it helps to optimize your jobs which may translates on significantly lower queue times.
 For instance, the reportseff's outcome below shows some job statistics (greed/red colour codes highlight good/poor resources utilization) for selected jobs.

     ![Image title](assets/reportseff.png){ width="500" }